steveliu22/CS3200_final/README.md

 # Video Sharing Platform Database

 This project models a simple database implementation for a video sharing platform.
+Users on this platform will have the capability to manage multiple channels for uploading and storing videos, comment on another user's video, reply to another user's comment, and like or dislike another user's comment or video.

 # UML Diagram Representation
 https://github.com/steveliu22/CS3200_final/blob/2b770860590f06bf67658c32f660ae55fbfc6424/PT1%20UML%20DIAGRAM.pdf